 What a start to our life on the farm!
 There had never been lightening like that in the city.
 I was convinced that not only had we moved from the city to the farm, but from the New Testament to the Old, to a place where locusts, floods of forty days, burning bushes and sacrifices of kids named Isaac could happen at any moment.

-Page 2 of 2 - But thunder and lightening were the worst threat of all.
+But thunder and lightening were the worst threat of all.
 Whenever distant rumbling began, I took my pillow, crawled onto the floor of Mom and Dad's room and plugged my ears so tight that those little cartilage tabs which protect the ear canal were worn raw by morning.

 To obscure the lightening, I scrunched my eyes shut and buried my head in the pillow.